Steffo99/docker-backup-duplicity/README.md

 ## Usage

+> [!WARNING]
-> **Warning**: The following instructions might be outdated, let me know if something doesn't work!
+> The following instructions might be outdated, let me know if something doesn't work!

+> [!NOTE]
-> **Note**: The following instructions assume Google Drive is used as a storage backend; refer to [duplicity's man page](https://duplicity.us/stable/duplicity.1.html) to find out how to configure different backends!
+> The following instructions assume Google Drive is used as a storage backend; refer to [duplicity's man page](https://duplicity.us/stable/duplicity.1.html) to find out how to configure different backends!

 ### Backup